Maria Bolognesi: Life

-Bolognesi received her first vision of Jesus Christ in the evening of 1–2 April - on the occasion of Holy Thursday - bestowing upon her three rings and five rubies which was a representation of the Five Wounds.
-In the vision the Lord assured her that she would learn how to read and also promised her that her mother would turn from her sins - her mother began converting back to the faith on 15 March 1947.
-Around this time her spiritual director was the old priest Bassiano Paiato.
-On 8 May 1942 she had another vision of Christ.
-On 11 April 1942 she began to wear a black habit with the express permission of Paiato.
-Difficulties began to arise at this time for Magro became skeptical of her experiences and began to besmirch her in public to his parishioners.
-Difficulties escalated on 5 March 1948 when three male criminals attacked her while back on 27 February the Lord had warned her about this and told her that her guardian angel would be there with her.
-Bolognesi was knocked unconscious and was tied and muffled with flesh stripped from her legs and hands.
-She was left injured in the snow with two toenails almost torn off.
-Because people were skeptical of this the police sergeant took her to the magistrate and accused her of having faked the account though she was later absolved of these charges on 25 October 1948.
+Bolognesi received her first vision of Jesus Christ on the evening of Holy Thursday, April 1, 1942.
+In the vision the Lord assured her that she would learn how to read and bestowed on her a ruby ring, a symbol of the stigmata.
+Her spiritual director at this time was the priest Bassiano Paiato, who advised her to keep a spiritual diary.

+In April 1942 she began to wear a black habit with the express permission of Paiato.
+She was ridiculed for her piety.
+By January 1944, she had moved to the house of a Mrs. Piva.
+She had another vision during which Christ gave her the gift of sweating blood, which happened every Friday at 3:00 p.m.

+In March 1948 three male criminals attacked her, knocking her unconscious.
+She was left injured in the snow.Because people were skeptical of this the police sergeant took her to the magistrate and accused her of having faked the account though she was later absolved of these charges in October.